Start9Labs/documentation/site/source/support/faq/faq-bitcoin.rst

 Which wallets can I use that integrate with my Bitcoin and/or Lightning nodes?
 ------------------------------------------------------------------------------
-Please see the :ref:`Bitcoin Integrations<bitcoin-integrations>` and :ref:`Lightning Integrations<lightning-service>` for all the current options.
+Please see the :ref:`Bitcoin Integrations<bitcoin-integrations>` and :ref:`Lightning Integrations<lightning-service>` for all the currently supported options.

 I want to use my hardware signer, such as Coldcard or Trezor, with my Bitcoin node.
 How does this work?
 --------------------------------------------------------------------------------------------------------